Sol-Arina/HR-Agent/README.md

 # HR-Agent
-Simple HR agent powered by GigaChat
+Simple HR agent using LangChain (powered by GigaChat)